person Tia Zanella

 Provider metadata

 Every resource includes provider.type with the native ARM resource type (e.g. Microsoft.Network/virtualNetworks, Microsoft.Compute/virtualMachines).
-Cross-subscription peering stubs include provider.subscription with the remote subscription ID.
+Cross-subscription stubs include provider.subscription with the remote subscription ID.
+All resources include provider.source set to azure-cli.

 Resource IDs

 Azure resource IDs follow the pattern azure::<ARM-resource-id>, using the full ARM resource ID as the native identifier.
-This ensures globally unique, deterministic IDs.
+This ensures globally unique, deterministic IDs that survive cross-subscription correlation.

 Examples